Skip to main content

 Third, we configure the sensor suite.
 For autonomous driving, this means cameras with specific lens models, LiDAR sensors with accurate beam patterns, and radar with correct reflection characteristics.
 For robotics, it might be depth cameras with realistic noise profiles.
 For medical imaging, it is X-ray or CT sensor models with accurate tissue attenuation.
 The sensor configuration must match the deployment hardware exactly.

 Fourth, we define the variation space.
 This is where the power of synthetic data becomes tangible.
-A single Digital Twin can generate unlimited dataset variants by randomizing parameters within physically valid ranges: time of day, weather conditions, object positions, material textures, lighting intensity.
-NVIDIA Replicator handles this domain randomization at scale, producing thousands of unique frames per hour from a single base scene.
+A single Digital Twin can generate unlimited dataset variants by randomizing parameters within physically valid ranges:

 The fifth step is where NVIDIA Cosmos-Transfer enters the pipeline.
 Cosmos-Transfer applies style transfer at the rendering level, bridging the visual gap between our physically accurate renders and the target deployment domain.
 If the client operates cameras with a specific color profile, or their factory has a particular lighting spectrum, Cosmos-Transfer adapts the rendered output to match without compromising the underlying physics.